 The techniques were identical.
 The material was the same.
 But his version had a quality that mine lacked entirely: depth.
 Every gesture carried meaning accumulated over decades.
 Every word choice reflected thousands of performances and thousands of audience reactions integrated into the delivery.
 Every pause was calibrated by experience I had not yet earned.

-I was not bad.
+I wasn't bad.
 I was early.
 And the distance between early and masterful was much longer than I had estimated.

 The Mastery Timeline Nobody Tells You

 The popular narrative about skill development follows a predictable arc: struggle at the beginning, rapid improvement in the middle, mastery at the end.
-The timeline is vague but optimistic — a few years, maybe less if you are talented, and you arrive at expertise.
+The timeline is vague but optimistic - a few years, maybe less if you're talented, and you arrive at expertise.

 The actual mastery timeline looks nothing like this.